top of page

 collaborator

-Mahdia is a high school upcoming junior who has been involved with Hamrah Arts Club since Fall 2022.
-Born and raised in Afghanistan, Mahdia moved to Turkey at the age of eight and resettled in Tucson, AZ in 2019 when she was ten years old.
-She is fluent in Dari, Turkish, and English and is passionate about human rights.
-She has worked as a youth mentor with Hamrah Arts Club to help other recently resettled youth with English, navigating school, and housing.
-During her freshman year at Tucson Magnet High School, she launched the International Cultures Club (ACC), where students were invited to come together and learn about each other’s cultures.
-In 2025, after moving to Virgina, Mahdia started a new community organizing program called Sabah, where she offers English classes for refugee and immigrant women in her community.
-She will be volunteering with Women Empowerment Education Network (WEEN), tutoring Afghan women who live in Afghanistan.
+Mahdia (she/her) is an incoming high-school junior who has been involved with Hamrah Arts Club since Fall 2022.
+Born and raised in Afghanistan, she moved to Turkey at age eight and later resettled in Tucson, Arizona, in 2019.
+Fluent in Dari, Turkish, and English, Mahdia is deeply passionate about human rights.
+As a youth mentor with Hamrah Arts Club, she has supported recently resettled youth with English language learning, navigating school systems, and securing housing.
+During her freshman year at Tucson Magnet High School, she founded the International Cultures Club (ACC) to create a space where students could share and learn from one another’s cultural backgrounds.
+In 2025, after relocating to Virginia, Mahdia launched Sabah, a community-organizing program that offers English classes to refugee and immigrant women in her area.
+She is also a volunteer with the Women Empowerment Education Network (WEEN), tutoring Afghan women living in Afghanistan.

 Sirilak Rottler